missmatsuko/matsuko.ca/src/data/blog/remarkable-2-vs-supernote-a5-x.md

 ---
 title: reMarkable 2 vs. Supernote A5 X
-description: I compare some of the features between these two popular digital note devices.
+description: I compare some of the features between these two popular E Ink tablets, and share why I ended up choosing the Supernote A5 X.
 date: 2021-02-05
 image:
   path: /remarkable-supernote-heart-stack.jpg